-In the event the July 1, 2015, maximum rate set forth in Appendix E-1 is equal to or less than the employee's salary as of June 30, 2015, no adjustment shall be made, but employees assigned to this class shall suffer no reduction in pay.
+In the event the July 1, 2017, maximum rate set forth in Appendix E-1 is equal to or less than the employee's salary as of June 30, 2017, no adjustment shall be made, but employees assigned to this class shall suffer no reduction in pay.

 Section 3.
 First Year Wage Adjustment.
-Effective July 1, 2015, the salary range and rates shall be increased by two and one-half percent (2.5%), rounded to the nearest cent.
+Effective July 1, 2017, the salary range and rates shall be increased by two percent (2.0%), rounded to the nearest cent.
 The compensation grid for the class covered by this Agreement is contained in Appendix E-1.
 Employees shall convert to the new compensation grid as provided in Section 2.